kvssandhu/CGM_practicals/README.md

  4. Draw a smiley
  5. Draw a line using DDA Algorithm ( DDA - digital differential analyzer )
  6. Draw a line using Bresenham's Line Algorithm
+ 7. Draw a circle using Bresenham's Circle Algorithm

    (To be continued...)